jspjut/jspjut.github.io/content/post/prehugo/2013-10-07-some-thoughts.md

 ---
-layout: post
-title: "Some Thoughts"
+categories:
+- personal
+date: 2013-10-07T00:00:00Z
-description: "a weekend of thinking"
+description: a weekend of thinking
-category: personal
-tags: [thoughts]
+tags:
+- thoughts
+title: Some Thoughts
+url: /personal/2013/10/07/some-thoughts/
 ---
-{% include JB/setup %}

 This weekend I got a chance to spend some time thinking about life and a variety of concerns.